 Did you know that 92.6% of people feel that visuals are the top influential factor affecting a purchase decision?
 Studies have shown that first impressions are 94% design-related.

-So it stands to reason that one of the first things we must do is to ensure that our website’s product pages are looking schmick.
+So it stands to reason that one of the first things we must do is to ensure that our b2b product pages are looking schmick.

 Of course, good looks alone will win you no awards.
-Your website’s product pages need to both look beautiful and to work beautifully – in equal measure, in order to attract, engage and convert your ideal customer.
+Your b2b product pages need to both look beautiful and work beautifully – in equal measure, in order to attract, engage and convert your ideal customer.

 Visual storytelling is a way of grabbing your customer’s attention when they are experiencing your product online.
-Explainer videos are great for this purpose.
+For b2b product pages, explainer videos that address specific industry challenges are particularly effective.

 Here are just some of our faves for reference: Spotify, GigTown, Olark, Next Glass, Munzit, PandaDoc, Autosoft FLEX Connect, and VeriFi.